knpuniversity/symfony4/sfcasts/mailer/config-mailcatcher.md

 After you register, you'll end up in a spot like this: with a "Demo inbox".
 Click into that Demo inbox.
 On the right, you'll see a bunch of information about how to connect to this.
-At the time of recording, they *do* have specific instructions for Symfony 4... but these are for using MailTrap with *SwiftMailer*, not Symfony Mailer.
+At the time of recording, they *do* have specific instructions for Symfony 4... but these are for using Mailtrap with *SwiftMailer*, not Symfony Mailer.

 No worries, setup is dead simple.
 The DSN follows a standard structure:
 `username:password@server:port`.
-Copy the username from MailTrap, paste, add a colon, copy and paste the password, then `@` the server - `smtp.mailtrap.io` - one more colon, and the port.
+Copy the username from Mailtrap, paste, add a colon, copy and paste the password, then `@` the server - `smtp.mailtrap.io` - one more colon, and the port.
 We could use any of these.
 Try `2525`.

 Done!
-If we haven't messed anything up, our email *should* be delivered to our MailTrap inbox.
+If we haven't messed anything up, our email *should* be delivered to our Mailtrap inbox.
 Let's try it!
 Refresh the form submit and... ah!
 Validation error.
 The last time we tried this, the email failed to send but the user *was* saved to the database.
 Make the email unique by adding a "2".
 Then click the terms, enter any password and... register!

 Ok, no errors!
-Go check MailTrap!
+Go check Mailtrap!
 There it is!
 It's got the subject, *text* content, but no HTML content because we haven't set that yet.
-There are also a couple of other cool debugging features in MailTrap - we'll talk about some of these soon.
+There are also a couple of other cool debugging features in Mailtrap - we'll talk about some of these soon.

 Now that we've got some success, it's time to attack the obvious shortcoming